The Smiths: 1989: Royalties dispute

 Asked some time before the trial whether he thought Rourke and Joyce had been short-changed, Morrissey responded: "They were lucky.
 If they'd had another singer they'd never have got further than Salford Shopping Centre."
 Morrissey's counsel, Ian Mill, conceded that Morrissey's attitude "betrayed a degree of arrogance".
 Morrissey appealed against the verdict; the appeal was heard by the Court of Appeal (Civil Division) in November 1998 and dismissed.
 Inspired by Joyce's success, Rourke sought legal advice on his own options.
 He was declared bankrupt in 1999.

 In November 2005, Joyce told Marc Riley on BBC Radio 6 Music that financial hardship had reduced him to selling rare Smiths recordings on eBay.
-By way of illustration, Riley played part of an unfinished instrumental known as the "Click Track" (or "Cowbell Track").
-Morrissey responded with a statement three days later revealing that Joyce had received £215,000 each from Marr and Morrissey in 1997, along with Marr's final backpayment of £260,000 in 2001.
-Morrissey failed to make his final payment because, he said, he was overseas in 2001 and did not receive the paperwork.
-Joyce obtained a default judgement against Morrissey, revised his outstanding claim to £688,000 and secured orders garnishing much of his income.
-This was a source of grievance to Morrissey, who estimated that Joyce had cost him at least £1,515,000 in recovered royalties and legal fees up to 30 November 2005.
+Morrissey responded with a statement saying Joyce had always been wealthy and suggested he was living "beyond his means".